Hammad005/MealMind.ai/client/README.md

 ![Demo App](/client/public/banner.png)

-MealMind.ai is a full-stack AI-powered meal inspiration web app designed to generate smart, creative recipe ideas using AI and you can also save, share and download the recipes.
-This repository contains both the server and client code.
+MealMind.ai (Client-site) AI-powered meal inspiration web app designed to generate smart, creative recipe ideas using AI and you can also save, share and download the recipes.

 ---